 OVERVIEW OF WHERE THE MONEY GOES

-30% of our revenue is used for our Academy aiming to close the skills gap between students and the labour market.
-Includes activities such as our IT boot camps.
+35 % of our funds are used for our Academy Program aiming to close the skills gap between students and the labour market which includes activities such as our IT boot camps.

 In 2010, Help to Help’s founder Malin Cronqvist was doing volontaire work in Tanzania.
 During her stay, Malin began to wonder if there wasn’t a fundamental problem with the way traditional aid works.